-- (c) Chief Executive a) The commitment of pre-planned individual developments where funds become available up to £1million in value which accord with the agreed Strategic Business Unit Strategy but are not included in the Annual Financial Plan for that year. b) The utilisation of non-recurring funds not in the Financial Plan or covered by the delegated arrangements detailed - (d) NSS Board The bringing forward of pre-planned individual Revenue developments over £1million in value and the commitment of non-recurring resources not in the plan in excess of the limits specified above.
+- a) The commitment of pre-planned individual developments where funds become available up to £500,000 in value which accord with the agreed Directorate's Strategy but are not included in the Annual Financial Plan for that year. - b) The utilisation of non-recurring funds not in the Financial Plan or covered by the delegated arrangements detailed above up to a total of £500,000 per development. - (c) Chief Executive - a) The commitment of pre-planned individual developments where funds become available up to £1million in value which accord with the agreed Directorate's Strategy but are not included in the Annual Financial Plan for that year. - b) The utilisation of non-recurring funds not in the Financial Plan or covered by the delegated arrangements detailed above up to a total of £1million per development.